 - GnRH agonists and antagonists.
 These are synthetic hormones that are used to control the release of luteinizing hormone (LH).
 This prevents the spontaneous release of an egg during fertility treatments.

 Surgery.
 If you have PCOS that doesn't respond to other treatments, your doctor may do a procedure called ovarian drilling.
-This is a minimally invasive procedure that is done laparoscopically, which means it is done with small incisions with the aid of a tiny camera.
+This is a rare, but minimally invasive procedure that is done laparoscopically, which means it is done with small incisions with the aid of a tiny camera.
 Ovarian drilling works by making small holes in the ovaries.
 This reduces the amount of testosterone that the ovaries produce.
 Lowering the amount of testosterone can help the ovaries produce an egg every month and start regular menstrual cycles.